 As a left-handed person, I learned early on about inaccessible design.
 Can openers, scissors, tape measures, and customised coffee mugs (with the little picture on the inside - you know the kind I mean) were generally difficult or disappointing to use.

 After I finished my music degree, I dabbled in a science degree and then found my way into an Masters in IT where I stumbled upon the wonderful world of human-computer interaction (HCI).
 I realised that many right-handed tools are unusable for left-handed people by design (for right-handed people!), and I discovered that HCI/UX design is a serendipitous combination of logic, design, science, psychology and creativity.
 It was the perfect combination for this musician turned computer scientist (briefly) who then became a UX designer.

 I am particularly interested in how human-centred, inclusive design can be used as a framework to solve social problems in a participatory and interdisciplinary way.

 Yes, I make wireframes!
 Lots of them!
 But this is just one piece of the work I do.
 Being an UX designer also means I solve design problems by making/doing the following things:

-Basically, my work involves putting the user at the centre of any problem that needs solving, and designing creative solutions that cater to a wide variety of user needs, so that products (mostly digital, in my case) are as user-friendly as possible.
+Basically, my work involves putting the user at the centre of any problem that needs solving, and researching and designing creative solutions that cater to a wide variety of user needs, so that products (mostly digital, in my case) are as user-friendly as possible.

-As a fulltime UX'er I have no time to keep a shiny portfolio up to date because I am too busy working on getting solutions live and out the door.
+As a fulltime UX'er I have little time to keep a shiny portfolio up to date because I am too busy working on getting solutions live and out the door.
 But I'm happy to chat about the design work I have done for Siyavula, iKineo, Pearson and Takealot.com if our paths cross online or in the real world.